sjud/leptos_tauri_from_scratch/README.md

         .expect("error while running tauri application");
 }
 ```
 We're gonna open devtools right away to see what is going on in our app.
-We need the tauri_http_plugin to make http calls, and generate_context reads our `tauri.conf.json` file.
+We need the tauri_http_plugin to make http calls, and generate_context reads our `tauri.conf.json` in the package in which its run.
 <br><br>
 We need an icon folder and an icon to build.
 ```sh